Going Back to the Office (Or Not)

 The Future of Work is Cloud-Based

 The forced work-from-home experiment we have all been living through over the past few months has tested the limits for so many companies.
 Those without an existing large, and/or successful, WFH population had to quickly decide how to make things best operate.
 We count ourselves among the lucky ones who didn’t have to change much.
-We were already using Microsoft Teams for everything – email, phone calls, video conferences, file sharing, etc., and were comfortable with our people choosing whether to work from home or the office.
+We were already using Microsoft Teams for everything – email, phone calls, video conferences, file sharing, etc., and were comfortable with our people choosing whether to do remote work from home or the office.

 From what we have heard and read, many companies discovered their productivity levels were surprisingly higher with people working from home – largely debunking the stereotypes about productivity lagging.
-They found that saving time and energy on commuting, having the flexibility to work during individualized peak performance times, not to mention easy and safe access to files and documents, as well as multiple communication options – was a huge plus.
+They found that saving time and energy on commuting, having the flexibility to work during individualized peak performance times, not to mention easy and safe access to files and documents, as well as multiple communication options – was a huge plus of remote work.
 Now companies are taking a hard look at what returning to “normal” will look like.

 Rethinking All the Factors